powsybl/powsybl-core/docs/user/configuration/loadflow-validation.md

 **verbose:**
 The `verbose` property is an optional property that defines whether the [loadflow-validation](../itools/loadflow-validation.md) command runs in verbose or quiet mode.

-If this property is set to `true`, the output files contain all the data of the validated equipment; otherwise they contain only the main data of the validated equipments.
+If this property is set to `true`, the output files contain all the data of the validated equipment; otherwise they contain only the main data of the validated equipment.

 ## Examples